ACEathon-2025/Team-30/README.md

 ## 🏆 Hackathon Context

-Developed as part of a hackathon challenge, this project demonstrates how **AI + IoT + Data Analytics** can power the next generation of **Smart City traffic ecosystems**.
+Developed as part of a aceathon challenge, this project demonstrates how **AI + IoT + Data Analytics** can power the next generation of **Smart City traffic ecosystems**.